kognifai/Galore/SDK-documentation/Pipeline Operations.md

 dotmap
 ------

-apply an expression to each row of a sampleset and return a sampleset with n channels, where n is the number of expression.
+Applies an expression to each row of a sample set and return a sample set with n channels, where n is the number of expression.

 Example:
 ```
 Input ~/path/to/samplerset |> dotmap 'v[0]*v[1]'
 ```

-This example will return a new sampleset with one channel each element of the first row of the input channel is multiply by the elements of the second input channel
+This example returns a new sample set with one channel; each element of the first row of the input channel is multiply by the elements of the second input channel.

 >Note:

--   To use expression on multiple inputs use combine to combine the inputs into a vector.
+-   To use expression on multiple inputs, use **combine** to combine the inputs into a vector.

 -   Available variables: